SleepyGrump/StarterPacks/Readme.md

 - Shuriken
 - Spikes
 - Structure
-- Drummer - will only work for Satchel by default
+- Drummer - will only work for Satchel
-- Musician - will only work for Satchel by default
+- Musician - will only work for Satchel
 - Rancher - will only work with a "Kin" mod such as Kirby's Pokepack
 - Farmer - will only work with a "Plant" mod such as Chuck's Plants vs Zombies Mod